Furaha/vagrant/README.md

 # QuickStart

-`wget -qO- https://github.com/Furaha/vagrant/archive/1.6.tar.gz | tar xvz --strip 1 && vagrant up`
+`git clone git@github.com:furaha/vagrant && vagrant up`

-This create the vagrantfile and bootstrap script to create your new vagrant box
+This will clone the vagrantfile and bootstrap script

 NOTE: If the `vagrant up` fails at some point (shouldn't happen, but murphy):
 - vagrant ssh